phrafsanjani/phrafsanjani.github.io/library.md

 except for [the ones I'm currently reading](https://www.goodreads.com/review/list/193594653-parsa?shelf=currently-reading).

 I have looked through many textbooks, and the ones listed here are those I truly enjoyed and found comprehensive enough to build strong fundamentals.
-Researchers must read numerous books and papers, but newcomers need a solid foundation to go further.
+Researchers look through numerous books and papers, but newcomers need a solid foundation to go further.
 These days, many lecture notes and course materials are sufficient to build these foundations, and of course, many textbooks grow out of these lecture notes.
 However, the books I've listed here are the ones I would read cover to cover if I was learning the material on my own for the first time.
 Finding some of these books was random, but it made me very happy since I couldn't find what I was looking for anywhere else, and what a joy it is when you come across a book that finally is THE ONE!